 dicendo

-Offline deterministic password generation from physical dice.
+Offline deterministic password generation from physical dice or shuffled playing cards.

 Get it on Google Play